nachomonkey/Interplanetary-Invaders/README.md

 ## Running the game

-After installing with `pip`, run the game with its module:
+After installing with `pip`, run the game with this command:

 ```bash
 python -m interplanetary_invaders